bobbycomet/Appify/README.md

 Google Docs add-ons (Google-native only)

+You can add as many as you want, and is not limited to just ome browser

 You can also install any Chrome-compatible extension manually inside each isolated profile.

-Complete Browser Support
+## Complete Browser Support:

-Works with:

 Native browser installations